 We invite you to step back in time and enjoy the splendor of yesteryear in this magnificent c.1746 center chimney colonial Bed and Breakfast Inn.
 The Inn is listed on the National Historic Register and is located in the charming, quintessential New England village of Old Saybrook, Connecticut.
 The quaint gas-lit Main Street, in the heart of the historic and shopping districts welcomes you as you arrive for your stay.
 The B & B is part of an historic walking tour as well as a scenic coastal bicycle loop.
 There is also a great canoe/kayak launch just 1/2 mile away!

 Our romantic guest rooms feature an award winning decor, combining historical period charm with the relaxing luxuries of today's modern lifestyles.

-of home-baked goods and fresh fruit is served Monday-Friday, and a full three course gourmet breakfast is served Saturday and Sunday and is included in your stay.
+served Monday-Sunday is included in your stay.
 This charming Connecticut Bed and Breakfast boasts many fine original details including original wide-board floors, hand-hewn beams, wainscoting, a corner cupboard, beehive oven and 8 working fireplaces!